rainbow-mind-machine/rainbow-mind-machine/docs/docker.md

 ## Building Standalone Docker Container

-You can use the `make_rmm_container.sh` script to build the base rainbow mind machien container
+You can use the `make_rmm_container.sh` script to build the base rainbow mind machine container
 (called `rmm_base`):